 Ambulatory Surgical Facility.
-This type of facility provides surgical services on an outpatient basis for patients who do not need to occupy an inpatient hospital bed.
+This type of facility provides surgical services on an outpatient basis for patients who do not need to occupy an inpatient hospital bed and must be licensed as an ambulatory surgical facility under applicable law.

 Chemical Dependency Treatment Facility.
-This type of facility provides treatment of chemical dependency and must be licensed and approved by Wellmark.
+This type of facility must be licensed as a chemical dependency treatment facility under applicable law.